AndreaDiotallevi/learning-journal/daily-notes.md

 - I paired with Danny and it was very interesting.
 I liked the fact that he cared about taking good breaks and spend quality time in front of the screen.
 We also had a nice conversation about how the mind works and the benefits of meditation, which made the session quite unique.

+### Day 12 - Friday 22 November 2019

+- Was supposed to pair with Hisham, but he was not well.

+- It was the first time for me flying solo in the afternoon and I found myself being very concentrated and focused.
+I worked on the Oystercard challenge and consolidated my understanding of the class extracting process.

+- In the morning I studied OOP principles such as:

+  - **Law of demeter**: a design guideline for developing software, particularly object-oriented programs.
+In its general form, the LoD is a specific case of **loose coupling**.
+The guideline can be summarized in each of the following ways:

+    - Each object should have only limited knowledge about other units.

+    - Each object should only talk to its friends; don't talk to strangers.

+    - Only talk to your immediate friends.

+ - **Open closed principle**: tells us that we want our code to be open for extension but closed for modification.
+The ida is that if we need to add some new functionality then we can do that by extending our code rather than modifying it.

+### Days 13-14 - Saturday-Sunday 23th-24th November 2019

+- - [Takeway challenge](https://github.com/AndreaDiotallevi/takeaway-challenge/blob/master/MY_README.md) over the weekend.
+I had fun solving the challenge and learned how to use the Twilio API, how to test 3rd party dependencies and how to correctly use the dependency injection principle.